mokjeon/mokjeon.github.io/squid.md

-# mokjeon.github.io
-Table of Contents
+# Table of Contents
+* RStudio
+* BMI
+* 偏差値
+*
+*
+*
+*
+*
+*
+*
+*
+*
+*
+*
+*
+*

-R Libraries x
+* R Libraries x
-R Functions xi
+* R Functions xi
-Preface xvi
+* Preface xvi
-Introduction 1
+* Introduction 1
-0.1 Overview and rationale for this book 1
+## 0.1 Overview and rationale for this book 1
-0.1.1 Motivation for the book 1
+* 0.1.1 Motivation for the book 1
-0.1.2 Why R?
+* 0.1.2 Why R?
 2
-0.1.3 Other reading for R 2
+* 0.1.3 Other reading for R 2
-0.2 What methods are covered in the book?
+## 0.2 What methods are covered in the book?
 3
-0.3 Structure of the book 4
+## 0.3 Structure of the book 4
-0.4 Using R 5
+## 0.4 Using R 5
-0.4.1 Entering data 6
+* 0.4.1 Entering data 6
-0.4.2 Dates 8
+* 0.4.2 Dates 8
-0.4.3 Exporting data 10
+* 0.4.3 Exporting data 10
-0.5 Further notes 11
+## 0.5 Further notes 11
-0.6 A brief introduction to rprogs charts and figures 11 0.6.1 What if there is no date column?
+## 0.6 A brief introduction to rprogs charts and figures 11
+0.6.1 What if there is no date column?
 18
-0.7 Appendix menus 20
+## 0.7 Appendix menus 20
 0.7.1 IMenu() 20
 0.7.2 CCMenu() 21
-1 Introduction to analysis of binary and proportion data 24 1.1 Single proportion, samples and population 24
+# 1 Introduction to analysis of binary and proportion data 24
+## 1.1 Single proportion, samples and population 24
 1.1.1 Calculating the confidence interval 26
 1.1.2 Comparison with an expected rate 27
-1.2 Likelihood ratio (Bayes factor) & supported range 29
+## 1.2 Likelihood ratio (Bayes factor) & supported range 29
-1.3 Confidence intervals for a series of proportions 30 1.4 Difference between two proportions 33
+## 1.3 Confidence intervals for a series of proportions 30
+## 1.4 Difference between two proportions 33
 1.4.1 Confidence intervals 33
 1.4.2 Hypothesis test 35
 1.4.3 The twoproportions function 37
-1.5 Introducing a Bayesian approach 39
+## 1.5 Introducing a Bayesian approach 39
-1.6 When the data are not just one or two independent samples 39 1.6.1 More than two independent proportions 40
+## 1.6 When the data are not just one or two independent samples 39
+1.6.1 More than two independent proportions 40
 1.6.2 Example 1, yearly data 40
 1.6.3 Example 2, hospital data 43
 1.6.4 Prop test and small samples 47
-1.7 Summarising stratified proportion data 48
+## 1.7 Summarising stratified proportion data 48
-1.8 Stratified proportion data, differences between rates 50 1.8.1 Yearly data 52
+## 1.8 Stratified proportion data, differences between rates 50
+1.8.1 Yearly data 52
 1.8.2 Hospital data 54
-1.9 Mantel-Haenszel, homogeneity and trend tests 54 1.9.1 Yearly data 56
+## 1.9 Mantel-Haenszel, homogeneity and trend tests 54
+1.9.1 Yearly data 56
 1.9.2 Data stratified by hospital 59
-1.10 Stratified rates and overdispersion 63
+## 1.10 Stratified rates and overdispersion 63
-2 The analysis of aggregated binary data 67
+# 2 The analysis of aggregated binary data 67
-2.1 Risk-adjustment 68
+## 2.1 Risk-adjustment 68
 2.1.1 Using stratification 68
 2.1.2 Using logistic regression 70
-2.2 Discrimination and calibration 71
+## 2.2 Discrimination and calibration 71
-2.3 Using 2005–06 data 76
+## 2.3 Using 2005–06 data 76
 2.3.1 Displaying and analysing data from multiple institutions 77 2.3.2 Tabulations 78
-2.3.3 Funnel plot and plot of multiple confidence intervals 83 2.4 When the Es are not fixed 99
+2.3.3 Funnel plot and plot of multiple confidence intervals 83
+## 2.4 When the Es are not fixed 99
-2.5 Complex Surgical Site Infections 102
+## 2.5 Complex Surgical Site Infections 102
 2.5.1 Funnel plot analysis 102
 2.5.2 Shrinkage analysis 104
-2.6 Complex SSI risk-adjustment discrimination 106
+## 2.6 Complex SSI risk-adjustment discrimination 106
-2.7 Appendix 1 – Further tabulation methods 106
+## 2.7 Appendix 1 – Further tabulation methods 106
-2.8 Appendix 2 – SMR CIs and tests, further scripts.
-Hospital expected values from other hospitals in group 109 3 Sequential binary data 116
+## 2.8 Appendix 2 – SMR CIs and tests, further scripts.
+Hospital expected values from other hospitals in group 109
+# 3 Sequential binary data 116
 3.1 CUSUM and related charts for binary data 117
 3.2 Cumulative Observed-Expected (O-E) chart and combined CUSUM and O-E chart 120 3.3 Cumulative funnel plot and combined CUSUM and funnel plot 120